 Spend a full academic year working as an intern in a public school, completing all required field experiences while earning a stipend and gaining valuable learning experience.
 You will have an official practicum semester and will take a accompanying seminar.

 Interns begin working in their schools before the children arrive in September, and remain until the last day in June, working collaboratively with highly skilled mentor teachers.
-Depending on a variety of factors, you'll complete your practicum in either the fall or spring semester.
-Though the Field Placement office tries to ensure that all student and school needs are met, we cannot guarantee a school will be able to accommodate every student situation.
+You'll complete your pre-practicum in the fall and your practicum in the spring semester.
+Though the Field Placement Office tries to ensure that all student and school needs are met, we cannot guarantee a school will be able to accommodate every student situation.
 Please contact our office if you are interested in an internship position.

 School District Requirements